amirarsalan90/TabFairGAN/README.md

 # Usage

 TabFairGAN is used programmatically in Python.
 You can either generate synthetic data with fairness constraints or without fairness constraints.
 The package now provides a more modular interface.
-You can use TabFairGAN programmatically within Python or via the command line.

 ## Basic Usage
 1. Without Fairness Constraints: If you do not need fairness constraints, you simply omit the fairness_config parameter.